Osaka, Japan travel guide

 Insider Tip

-6:30 PM·Savor authentic takoyaki (octopus balls) at Aizuya, the birthplace of this iconic Osaka street food.
+6:30 PM·Savor authentic takoyaki at Aizuya, the birthplace of these iconic octopus balls, a must-try street food in Osaka.

 Why Visit